TalRefael/Students_IL/Readme.md

 ## Installation

-Install the package.json with NPM:
+Install the libraries with NPM:

 ```bush
 $ npm install